Li Weifeng: Tianjin Teda

+Tongji University

+In 2015, Li joined Tongji University in Shanghai before retiring at the end of the year.

 International career

 Li made his first appearance for the Chinese national team on 22 November 1998 in a friendly match against South Korea, which ended in a 0-0 draw.
 His performances for the national team would see him called up to China's squads for the 2000 AFC Asian Cup and 2002 FIFA World Cup.
 In 2003, he was promoted to team captain by then manager Arie Haan and would lead China to a runners-up position at the 2004 AFC Asian Cup.
 In September 2006, he was banned from the national team for attacking an opposing player and hence earning his sixth red card in fourteen months during an AFC Champions League game with Shanghai Shenhua.
 His position as captain of the national team was stripped and later assigned to Zheng Zhi.
 The ban was removed after a year, but since then he never had any significant role in the national team anymore.
 He returned as Captain during the 2014 World Cup qualifying, but his return could not help China pass through the Third Round, after two shocking losses to Iraq.